Dynamedia/docker-octobercms/README.md

 This repo will build October CMS v2 with your license key.
 Do not share the images.

-Building with an empty data/app & data/mysql will give a clean install.
+Building octobercms with an empty data/app directory will give a clean install.
 Any subsequent build will package your local changes.

+Building mysql with a populated data/mysql will bundle your database.
+Local mounts will not be clobbered at runtime (tar - k).
+This is useful for deploying/developing your app with a known state but which can be safely expanded upon.

 Nginx, PHP FPM and October CMS.